Application monitoring for Azure App Service overview

 Manually instrumenting the application through code by installing the Application Insights SDK.

 This approach is much more customizable, but it requires the following approaches: SDK for .NET Core, .NET, Node.js, Python, and a standalone agent for Java.
 This method also means you must manage the updates to the latest version of the packages yourself.

-If both auto-instrumentation monitoring and manual SDK-based instrumentation are detected, in .NET only the manual instrumentation settings will be honored, while in Java only the auto-instrumentation will be emitting the telemetry.
+If both auto-instrumentation monitoring and manual SDK-based instrumentation are detected, in .NET only the manual instrumentation settings are honored, while in Java only the auto-instrumentation are emitting the telemetry.
 This practice is to prevent duplicate data from being sent.

 Snapshot Debugger and Profiler are only available in .NET and .NET Core.

 This section contains the release notes for Azure Web Apps Extension for runtime instrumentation with Application Insights.